 To get your LED TV to live longer, go to your settings and lower the brightness level.

-While quantum dot technology is the next step in LED models, there are still many options for both types.
+While quantum dot technology is the next step in LED models, there are still many other options for displays.
 We have a great comparison of LCD vs LED vs OLED that you can check out to see their pros and cons.
 We also have a comparison of just LED vs LCD TV if you don’t want OLED.
 Below, we’ll discuss some of the differences between LED vs QLED and help you understand which is best for your situation.

 Additionally, for perspective, an OLED TV is the most expensive on the market.
-And if that makes you wonder, “What is an OLED TV?”, be sure to understand what that display technology is as well before making a purchase.
-OLED will be superior in terms of picture quality, color accuracy, and deeper blacks, but it isn’t the most energy efficient and will cost more than both of these other displays.
+And if that makes you wonder, “What is an OLED TV?”
+Be sure to understand what that display technology is as well before making a purchase.
+OLED is superior in terms of picture quality, color accuracy, and deeper blacks but will cost more than both of these other displays.
 So if you are out there looking, a QLED TV can be an excellent choice for a higher-end picture quality that doesn’t completely drain the bank account.
 Additionally, check out our comparison of OLED 4K vs QLED 8K if you haven’t decided on which resolution you want yet.